Industries / AI

 Use Audienti when your customer is evaluating AI, data, or transformation work and the market needs education, proof, and credibility before it gives you time.

-If your customer is in AI, this is a sample buyer configuration: who to reach, what to track, where to start, and how the campaign pencils out.
+Use this sample buyer configuration to see who to reach, what to track, where to start, and what the motion can produce before you scale it.

 People to Reach